List of video games featuring Spider-Man: The Amazing Spider-Man 2

 The Amazing Spider-Man 2 is a game loosely based on the film of the same name, developed by Beenox and was released in April 2014.
 Sam Riegel reprises his role as Spider-Man, while Yuri Lowenthal reprises the role in the iOS version.
 This was the last game published by Activision before the license expired, as well as the last major Spider-Man video game to be released for the Xbox and Nintendo platforms.

 Marvel: Contest of Champions

 Spider-Man is a playable character in Marvel: Contest of Champions.
 Spider-Man (Symbiote), Spider-Man (Stark Enhanced), Spider-Man (Stealth Suit), Miles Morales and Spider-Man 2099 also appear as separate playable characters.

 Marvel Puzzle Quest

 Spider-Man is one of the heroes in Marvel Puzzle Quest.

 Spider-Man Unlimited

 Spider-Man Unlimited, an endless runner mobile game developed by Gameloft, was released in September 2014 for iOS, Android, and Windows Phone.
 It features Spider-Man, along with his other alternative versions, as playable characters.
 Spider-Man is voiced by Yuri Lowenthal.

-Disney Infinity: Marvel Super Heroes
+Disney Infinity 2.0

-Spider-Man is a playable character in the toys-to-life video game Disney Infinity: Marvel Super Heroes. with Drake Bell reprising his voice role.
+Spider-Man is a playable character in the toys-to-life video game Disney Infinity 2.0, with Drake Bell reprising his voice role.